The state of Michigan and the Detroit region are the premier destinations for the defense and homeland security industry.

 The Detroit region’s institutions of higher education partner with the private and public sectors to drive research and development, making the region a center of innovation.
 The Department of Defense and other federal agencies sponsor millions of dollars in defense and homeland security-related research in the state, establishing Michigan as a national leader in patents and research and development.

-- Michigan businesses had 10,456 defense contracts, worth $4.6 billion in 2011 alone, and play a vital role in meeting our nation’s defense needs.
-The Detroit region had more than half of those contracts, totaling more than $3.7 billion.
+- Michigan businesses had 9,231 defense contracts, worth more than $3 billion in 2014 alone, and play a vital role in meeting our nation’s defense needs.
+The Detroit region had more than half of those contracts, totaling more than $2.4 billion.

 - Michigan entrepreneurs file more than 4,000 patents annually, ranking the state consistently in the top 10 for patents granted.
-In fact, in 2011, only seven countries surpassed Michigan in patents awarded.
+In 2014, 5,306 patents were granted to Michigan entrepreneurs.
+Only eight countries surpassed Michigan in patents awarded.

 “….the company decided on building the facility in Southeast Michigan for two main reasons: to help serve its customers, including its largest customer, the U.S. Army’s Tank-Automotive Command or TACOM, in nearby Warren, and to take advantage of the area’s available, highly skilled and talented workforce – many of whom were displaced from the automotive industry.”
 Linda Hudson, President, BAE Systems Land & Armaments (Press Release, Sept.
 4, 2009)

 Michigan is home to innovative research in advanced engineering, life sciences and small tech, which are becoming increasingly important to defense and homeland security.

 - Coatings Research Institute for Military Equipment Protection

 - Fuel Cell Laboratory for Defense Applications

 - Grants supporting training initiatives in defense and aerospace

 - Defense and Homeland Security Stakeholders Council – network to promote workforce development and job creation